 - Access unauthorized information

 For role-based applications and systems, testing is conducted across all permission levels and authorization policies.
-This will not only ensure coverage across the entire application, but will include in-depth testing of complicated authorization controls.
+This ensures coverage across the entire application and includes in-depth testing of complicated authorization controls.

 Penetration Test Deliverable

-The deliverable for this engagement will consist of a report highlighting the gaps identified from the tests along with Tanner’s prioritized recommendations to help remediate the identified risks and improve the overall security of the application.
-Our suggestions will take into consideration the company’s size and the sensitivity of the data, to determine the importance and urgency of each recommendation.
+The deliverable for this engagement consists of a report that highlights the gaps identified in tests, along with Tanner’s prioritized recommendations for remediating the identified risks.
+The end result is an improvement in the overall security of the application.
+Our findings take into consideration the size of the company and the sensitivity of its data when determining the importance and urgency of each recommendation.